 As one graduate put it: “I made it obvious.
 I clearly indicated why I thought an MBA would bring the company and me further with concrete examples from the past and concrete plans and projects for the future.
 I presented it as a business case.”

 Demonstrate a vision for career development and reasonable advancement, stating the kinds of positions where you can better contribute over the next five years.
 From an alum: “Ensure that your justification is real and is reasonable career development that extends past your current role.”

 Suggest ways to make financial support palatable.
 Consider all combinations of financial support and time off, such as use of current and banked vacation, paid and unpaid time off and, if applicable, employee training days (a standard benefit in some companies).

 Several alumni reported foregone bonuses and foregone salary increases in amounts up to the full cost of tuition.
 If full tuition is not forthcoming, ask about partial tuition reimbursement and coverage for non-tuition expenses.

 Suggest signing a retention agreement, specifying the time you promise to stay with your company after graduation, and the penalties for leaving early.
-Typically, these agreements are two or three years in duration.
+Typically, these agreements are two years in duration.
 This is common practice for employees receiving company support.